No single-use: How to limit your plastic waste as a traveller in Japan

 Activities

-If you’re out and about in the rain with an umbrella and enter a building, don’t use the sleeves provided.
-Instead, leave your umbrella in the umbrella locker (if there is one) or put it into the pocket it came with, a dry-sack (or reusable plastic bag you keep for that purpose).
+If you’re out in the rain with an umbrella and enter a building, don’t use the sleeves provided.
+Instead, leave your umbrella in the umbrella locker (if there is one) or put it into the pocket it came with, a dry sack (or reusable plastic bag you keep for that purpose).

 Umbrella locker Japan